When the colder months set in, many turn to their fireplace for a warm refuge.

 Watch this video to see how to achieve an excellent result in stopping your open chimney.

-Being made out of rubber, Chimney Draught Stoppers have a number of excellent qualities including not being impacted by water as well as being made from a renewable source.
+Chimney Draught Stoppers have a number of excellent qualities including not being impacted by water.

-If you wish to remove the plug, it can be easily extracted.
-We suggest you attach a string around the plug if you wish to remove it on a regular basis.
-It is also a useful idea to include a reminder in the hearth that you have a plug inserted into the chimney – just in case you forget.
+If you wish to remove the stopper, it can be easily extracted.
+We suggest you attach a string around the stopper if you wish to remove it on a regular basis.
+It is also a useful idea to include a reminder in the hearth that you have a stopper inserted into the chimney – just in case you forget.